Healthy families recognize that their members aren’t perfect

 Habits of Healthy Families

-They make time for relaxation at the end of the day, incorporating some family yoga, mindfulness practice, or even just reading a story together at bed time with your younger ones.
-Make sure that everyone is checking in with and then addressing their stress levels, this benefits both physical and mental health
+They make time for relaxation at the end of the day, incorporating some family yoga, mindfulness practice, or even just reading a story together at bedtime with your younger ones.
+Make sure that everyone is checking in with and then addressing their stress levels, as this benefits both physical and mental health

-Here are some vital habits practiced by families that function well and are mostly happy:
+Here are some vital habits practised by families that function well and are mostly happy:

 • Ensure that most foods in your home are healthy